 Student use of the Internet and electronic communications is a privilege, not a right.
-Failure to follow the procedures contained in CEC policy Technology Resources, Internet Safety Responsible Use Policy for Students will result in the loss of the privilege to use these tools, possible restitution for costs associated with damages, and may result in disciplinary action, including suspension or expulsion, and/or legal action.
-CECA may deny, revoke, or suspend access to CEC technology at any time.
+Failure to follow the procedures in in CEC policy Technology Resources, Internet Safety Responsible Use Policy for Students will result in the loss of the privilege of using these devices; possible restitution for costs associated with damages; and may result in disciplinary action, including suspension or expulsion, and/or legal action.
+CEC Parker may deny, revoke, or suspend access to CEC technology at any time.

-Students and parents/guardians are required to sign CEC's Acceptable Use of Technology Agreement as a part of the enrollment process and agree to adhere to the Agreement while student is enrolled at CECA.
+Students and parents/guardians are required to sign CEC's Acceptable Use of Technology Agreement as part of the enrollment process and must agree to adhere to the Agreement while the student is enrolled at CEC Parker.